 good condition, and functioning properly.
 If you notice any dirt or grime, rinse the

-interlocking sleeves with water to keep them clean and avoid future problems.
+interlocking sleeves with water to keep them clean and avoid future problems. - Winter Inspections

 If you live in an area with harsh winter conditions, consider inspecting your flagpole before and after the cold weather season.
 Freezing and thawing temperatures can potentially wear down the flagpole components over time.
 Regular inspections will help you identify any issues and address them promptly.